Sunday, December 28, 2008

 Home

-pigeon voyageur, or traveling pigeon.
+In French, a homing pigeon is a pigeon voyageur, or traveling pigeon.
 The home base idea doesn't seem to be important.

 Perhaps France is too small a country for people to feel disoriented enough to need an abosolute home.
-They can go
+They can go chez les parents or chez les beaux-parents or chez les cousins whenever they like.

 They don't have to subtract nine hours every time they dial "home" or fly twelve hours to get there.